AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 In the [General Settings](General_Settings) article, you can find an overview of general settings that are available for all chart types in AnyChart, including the Area chart.
 In addition, area charts can be multi-series, [vertical](Vertical_Charts/Overview), [3D](3D_Charts/Overview), and [stacked](Stacked_Charts/Overview).

-(!!!) Есть две вариации area: spline area и step area (+ссылки)
+There are two modifications of the Area chart: [Spline Area](Spline_Area_Chart) and [Step Area](Step_Area_Chart).

-The article explains how to create a basic area chart and configure its visual settings as well as the settings... специфичные для этого типа. (!!!)
+The article explains how to create a basic area chart and configure its visual settings as well as the settings that are specific to this type.

 ## Basic Settings